Homeownership in the United States: Income

 There are considerable correlations between income, homeownership rate and housing characteristics.
 As income is closely linked to social status, sociologist Leonard Beeghley has made the hypothesis that "the lower the social class, then the fewer amenities built into housing."
 According to 2002, US Census Bureau data housing characteristics vary considerably with income.
 For homeowners with middle-range household incomes, ranging from $40,000 to $60,000, the median home value was $112,000, while the median size was 1700 sqft and the median year of construction was 1970.
 A slight majority, 54% of homes occupied by owners in this group had two or more bathrooms.

 According to a 2004 report, among homeowners with household incomes in the top 10%, those earning more than $120,000 a year, home values were considerably higher while houses were larger and newer.
 The median value for homes in this demographic was $256,000 while median square footage was 2,500 and the median year of construction was 1977.
 The vast majority, 80%, had two or more bathrooms.
 Overall, houses of those with higher incomes were larger, newer, more expensive with more amenities.

-U.S. home prices are rising significantly faster than incomes.
+U.S. home prices have risen significantly faster than incomes.
 After accounting for inflation, home prices jumped 118% from 1965 to 2021, while income had only increased by 15%.
 High demand and low supply in most cities will likely continue to keep home prices outpacing income increases.
 According to a Realtor.com analysis, there was a shortage of about 2.3 million homes by the end of 2022, compared to an increase of about 500,000 since 2012.